Breeding Female Goats

 First, let me say it is possible for does, just like humans to be infertile.
 And just like in humans, this may or may not be treatable.

 Example of infertility for no known reason:

-We had a doe, Ruby, who was friendly, beautiful, extremely healthy, and never sick a day in her life.
+I had a doe, Ruby, who was friendly, beautiful, extremely healthy, and never sick a day in her life.
 She loved to have sex but never conceived.
 She liked boys very much and was quite popular with them in the Fall.
 She liked going on "dates" and had many boyfriends over five years time.
 She even lived with a very fertile enthusiastic buck for three months during breeding season when she was 5 years old.
 If she didn't conceive then, she was never going to.
 She now lives in a new loving home as a "wether".
 She was sold with the full understanding that she was infertile.
 Luckily for Ruby she was very friendly and very beautiful, so she makes a great pet.
-There was nothing we could ever figure that was wrong with Ruby other than the fact that she was just infertile.
-We would have loved to have had kids out of her, but it was just not meant to be.
+There was nothing I could ever figure that was wrong with Ruby other than the fact that she was just infertile.
+I would have loved to have had kids out of her, but it was just not meant to be.
 That's life with livestock.

 Example of infertility and gender confusion with a possible cause: